-“The need for nurses to support the growing demand of healthcare throughout the country is a frequent conversation.
-We hear concerns regularly from our partner hospitals and healthcare facilities in our campus communities,” said Audria Denker, RN, DNP, EVP, Prelicensure Nursing Education at Galen.
+“The need for nurses to support the growing demand for healthcare throughout the country is a frequent conversation.
+We hear concerns regularly from our partner hospitals and healthcare facilities in our campus communities,” said Audria Denker, RN, DNP, EVP Prelicensure Nursing Education at Galen.
 “Through connections within state nursing organizations, we had a relationship with nursing leadership at ARH and often discussed the dire need for nurses in Eastern Kentucky.
 Together, we asked a ‘What if?’ question, which brought us to this exciting partnership.”

 “The need for nurses is great in Hazard and across the region,” said Joe Grossman, President and CEO, at ARH.
 “This partnership helps provide a solution to the growing need for nursing care and greater access to nursing education.”

 A two-year program for those new to nursing will be offered first, with the goal to include a 15-18 month program for Licensed Practical Nurses (LPN) to continue their education in pursuit of an RN, called an LPN to ADN Bridge, within the year as well.
 Additionally, Galen offers an Online RN to BSN program and can support area nurses who hold an associate degree to pursue their BSN online while they continue to work.
 A grand opening celebration is planned for later this spring, but the campus is now open.

 The inaugural class will start March 30 at the newly renovated Galen College of Nursing at the ARH System Center located at 100 Airport Gardens Road, which was the original ARH hospital.